tadanagao/window-corner-preview/README.md

 GNOME Shell extension that creates a window preview and anchors it to a corner of the screen.
 May be useful to watch YouTube videos while working, or any kind of video or movie.

-**Window Corner Preview** is an extension for GNOME > 3.10.
+**Window Corner Preview** is an extension for GNOME > 3.10 (for 3.32 please [see this issue](https://github.com/medenagan/window-corner-preview/issues/14).
 Find this extension on the [GNOME extensions repository](https://extensions.gnome.org/extension/1227/window-corner-preview/).

 ## Usage
 **Picking a window up**